laksannathan/maximal-representative-sampling/README.md

 This project deals with selection bias in social sciences.
 Discriminative learners are trained and combined to reduce the effects of bias in psychological and political studies.
 With positive-unlabeled learning and artificial data synthesis, performance estimation becomes more accurate in a non-traditional setting.

 ## Motivation
-In scope of my bachelor thesis, the main goal is to apply machine learning to the fields of survey analytics.
+Apply machine learning to the fields of survey analytics.

 ## Installation
 Python 3.6+ with Jupyter notebook and WEKA are necessary to get a development env running.
 If random_state is not provided, any init will come close to analysed results.